Wolves in Russia

 "When humans are

 unable or unwilling to defend themselves, wolves attack.
-That's

 the conclusion you'll find in [Wolves in Russia]."